Pain and Suffering Damages After A Car Accident: What You Need To Know

 There is no specific equation to determine these damages from a crash.
 The compensation that is awarded for a victim’s damages will depend on the evidence in that specific victim’s case.
 Damages are intended to compensate the victim, not punish the at-fault driver.

-How to sue for pain and suffering damages after a car accident
+How to sue for pain and suffering damages after a car accident in Michigan?

 In Michigan, you have three years from the date of your car accident to file a negligence lawsuit against the at-fault driver to sue for pain and suffering damages.
 The at-fault driver must be 50% or more at-fault.
 To recover these damages, you must show you suffered a “serious impairment of body function.”